Click here to listen to a reading of this blog:

 1. Consider Your Medication

 Take your thyroid medication in your hand luggage so it’s with you at all times and there’s no chance of it going missing.
 This also means that should security pick it up and want to inspect it further, they can do so much more easily and without disturbing all the other stuff in your hold suitcase, and you can explain simply what it is.
-Carry it in either it’s original packaging/box or in an (inexpensive) pill organiser, but always take the box and leaflet if you can.
+Carry it in either it’s original packaging/box or in a pill organiser, but always take the original box and leaflet if you can.

 I’ve never been stopped for my thyroid meds either in my hold or hand luggage.
-If I was stopped, I would simply explain that it is medication for my hypothyroidism and my doctor supports this, who they can call if they want to.
+If I was stopped, I would simply explain that it is medication for my hypothyroidism and my doctor prescribes this, who they can call if they want to.
 I also have my doctor write a letter explaining my medication situation and carry it with me in my hand luggage, just in case anyone was to question it.
-I’ve covered how you can get one of these letters here.
+I’ve covered how you can obtain one of these letters here.

 You may also need to take in to consideration any timezone differences, when it comes to taking your medication.
 If possible, try to stick to your usual schedule, as your body will be used to this, but talk to your doctor if you’re unsure.